Bills win for Hamlin and eliminate Patriots from playoffs

 Some three hours later, and after Hines returned another kickoff 101 yards for a go-ahead score in a 35-23 win over the New England Patriots, the fans were on their feet chanting “Hamlin!
 Hamlin!
 Hamlin!” and Bills players holding up three fingers in honor of the injured safety’s No. 3 jersey.

-Whatever questions the Bills faced regarding being capable of playing six days after being left stunned and saddened in watching Hamlin having to be resuscitated on the field in Cincinnati were answered before the game was 14 seconds old.
+Whatever questions the Bills faced regarding being capable of playing six days after being left stunned and saddened as they watched Hamlin being resuscitated on the field in Cincinnati were answered before the game was 14 seconds old.

 “I can’t remember a play that touched me like that I don’t think in my life.
 It’s probably No. 1,” quarterback Josh Allen said.
 “It’s just spiritual. … You can’t draw that one up or write that one up any better.”